 Why is there a Fair Use Policy?

 Buy With Confidence is happy to provide most of the Trading Standards and Civil Law advice that members need as part of their membership.
-However, in order to ensure this service is provided fairly to all members and that all members can continue to receive this service at no additional cost, a Fair Use policy is needed.
-The purpose of this policy is to ensure that the majority of businesses can continue to receive free advice without larger businesses or those with more complex needs monopolising the resources available to deliver this service
+However, to ensure this service is provided fairly to all members and that all members can continue to receive this service at no additional cost, a Fair Use policy is needed.

-What is still always included Buy With Confidence membership?
+What is always included Buy With Confidence membership?